Daniel Imhof

-Daniel Wendel Imhof (born 22 November 1977) is a Canadian retired soccer player who last played for St. Gallen.
+Daniel Wendel Imhof (born 22 November 1977) is a former professional soccer player who played as a midfielder.
+Born in Switzerland, he made 37 appearances for the Canada national team.

 Club career

 Early life

 Imhof was born in Wil, Switzerland, but his parents, Wendel and Edith Imhof, immigrated to Canada when he was four.
 Imhof grew up in Smithers, British Columbia and started a study to become a sport teacher at the University of Victoria.
 In this period he was key player of the university's soccer team.
 His two brothers play in the lower leagues in Switzerland; Dominic Imhof plays for FC Tuggen and Christoph Imhof played for FC Gossau.
 He also has a younger sister, Angela Imhof.

 Switzerland

 During the spring of 1998 Imhof went to Europe in order to secure a place in a European football club.
 Relatives had arranged for him to take part in a training session at their local Swiss Second Division club FC Wil, after which Marcel Koller, the head coach, offered him his first professional contract.
 Two years later Imhof followed Koller to his next club, FC St. Gallen with whom he would win the Swiss Super League.